1kmHQ/Book/07-the-principles.md

 **Test:** Could we explain this policy to a farmer in plain language without feeling embarrassed?

+**Example:** A business account generates 50 rides/month.
+An individual customer generates 2.
+When both have a dispute, both get the same fair process.
+We don't favour the bigger customer.
+Ever.

 ---

 ### 4. Local Knowledge, Local Power